vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

 company's quarterly revenue with a work colleague who is not supposed to have access to the data.
 Then you detect and delete the data.
-There's nothing particularly surprising about the data you accidentally shared, it's just that as a matter of policy, your colleague shouldn't have access to that data.
+There's nothing particularly surprising about the data you accidentally shared; it's just that as a matter of policy, your colleague shouldn't have access to that data.
 Your colleague is also aware that such data exists, and that you have access to the data -- the only thing they didn't know is the specifics.